eyedeekay/si-i2p-plugin/README.md

 long-term to be useful for tracking.
 By the way, as far as I know, using this will drastically reduce your anonymity set unless it's widely adopted.
 TESTING ONLY.

+I haven't been able to crash it or attack it by adapting known attacks on browsers and HTTP proxies to this environment.
+It should at least fail early if something bad happens.

+#### User-Defined Jump Hosts

+Addresshelpers are tentatively working again.
+I'll need to explain more on how soon.

+#### Current Concerns:

 [I wonder if I could make it talk to TorButton?](https://www.torproject.org/docs/torbutton/en/design/index.html.en)